Are you facing your first holidays after divorce?

 I recommend you answer the following questions.
 Do this in a journal so you can write about any of the emotions that come up.

-Journal Prompts for Holiday Traditions:
+Journal Prompts for Creating New Holiday Traditions After Divorce:

 Now using your answers to the questions above start creating your holiday plans.